envfluids/monsoon-onset/README.md

 1.  **AIFS (ECMWF Integrated Forecasting System Interface):** Downloads ECMWF IFS data, runs the AIFS inference model, post-processes the output, and verifies completion.
 2.  **NeuralGCM:** Downloads NCEP GDAS data, preprocesses it (including NCL-based interpolation), runs an ensemble forecast using the NeuralGCM model, post-processes the ensemble output (including CDO-based regridding), merges results, and verifies completion.
 3.  **Blend:** Triggered upon successful completion of *both* AIFS and NeuralGCM for a given forecast initialization time.
 It loads the processed outputs from both models, aggregates data weekly, applies a multinomial logistic regression blending model, and generates probabilistic forecasts and map visualizations.
-4.  **Sync:** Periodically checks for new blended outputs, updates a separate operational repository (presumably for a live website), and archives results to Google Drive.
+4.  **Sync:** Periodically checks for new blended outputs, updates a separate operational repository for the live website, and archives results to Google Drive.

 **Workflow Scheduling:**